Akella17/prakhar-agarwal.github.io/_pages/projects.md

 ## Self-Supervised Projects
 <hr>

+### Handwriting Synthesis
+* Demonstrates how LSTM networks can be used to generate complex sequences with long range structure.
+Based on work in Alex Graves et al., 2013 .
+This work was done as a part of lyrebird.ai challenge.

+### Language Identification
+* Train a character-level LSTM model for language identification over DSLCC-v2.0 dataset.
+* Inspired from work done in Stanford Language Identification Engine (SLIDE).

 ### Voice Style Transfer
 * Extending the work of Gatys et al.on neural artistic style transfer to audio signals.<br>
 * Uses siamese network with triplet loss function.